In situ manufacture or assembly of work equipment and plant

 Manufacturing (ie the design and assembly of the various elements) in these cases may be undertaken by the:

 Existing manually operated sliding or hinged gates may be modified by adding powered actuators.
 New powered gates may be assembled on site using a variety of component parts from different suppliers.
-In both cases, a new machine is being made in situ, and before being put into service it must be safe by design and construction, and in full conformity with all relevant requirements of the Machinery Directive, as implemented by the Supply of Machinery (Safety) Regulations 2008.
+In both cases, a new machine is being made in situ, and before being put into service it must be safe by design and construction, and in full conformity with all relevant requirements of the Supply of Machinery (Safety) Regulations 2008.
 This includes taking into account the gate's environment and the likely presence of people, especially vulnerable persons, such as children and the older / less able, who may be at risk from the gate.
 This risk may come from unintended uses, either as part of its intended purpose, or incidentally because of its location and proximity to the public.
-Serious and fatal injuries have occurred involving unsafe powered gates and a Safety Bulletin has been issued for both installers and users of such machinery.
+Serious and fatal injuries have occurred involving unsafe powered gates and a number of Safety Bulletins have been issued for both installers and users of such machinery.

 The person responsible as the "manufacturer" will be whoever coordinates or undertakes the work of powering a gate.
-Normally this will be the installer, although it can be the main contractor who coordinates the roles of a number of sub contractors, or even the premises owner or occupier if they do the work themselves or design the system and get a contractor to do the actual assembly work to this design.
-During gate commissioning, and before the gate is put into service, they must ensure the gate and any safety systems are set and configured / adjusted so that it is safe and the essential health and safety requirements of the Machinery Directive are met.
-This includes CE marking the gate, issuing a Declaration of Conformity and producing detailed instructions, and providing them to the gate owner / user.
+Normally this will be the installer, although it can be the main contractor who coordinates the roles of a number of sub-contractors, or even the premises owner or occupier if they do the work themselves or design the system and get a contractor to do the actual assembly work to this design.
+During gate commissioning, and before the gate is put into service, they must ensure the gate and any safety systems are set and configured / adjusted so that it is safe and the essential health and safety requirements of the Supply of Machinery (Safety) Regulations 2008 are met.
+This includes appropriately marking the gate, issuing a Declaration of Conformity and producing detailed instructions, and providing them to the gate owner / user.
 These instructions should include a description of the adjustment and maintenance operations that need be carried out by the gate owner to ensure the gate remains safe.
 It also should contain what needs to be followed in the event of accident or breakdown, especially where persons are trapped by the mechanism.
-HSE has endorsed the Guide to gate safety legislation and standards produced by the Door & Hardware Fedaration.
+Further information including industry codes of practice are available from the DHF.

 Where a powered gate, door or window is fully manufactured and shipped from the factory as a complete product, even though it may be in kit form and require assembly / installation on site, this is not considered as in-situ manufacture.
-In these cases the product must, like any other complete machine, undergo conformity assessment and be CE marked, come with a Declaration of Conformity and comprehensive Instructions, including for installation and assembly.
-In addition to meeting the requirements of the Machinery Directive, such factory made building construction products may also come within scope of the Construction Products Directive (or from 1 July 2013 EC Regulation 305/2011 for the Marketing of Construction Products).
-In this case the factory manufacturer takes full responsibility for the product's conformity assessment under all relevant Directives, and whoever installs it takes responsibility for safe installation according to the manufacturer's instructions (as required by Section 3 or section 6(3) of the Health & Safety at Work etc Act 1974).
+In these cases the product must, like any other complete machine, undergo conformity assessment and be appropriately marked and labelled, come with a Declaration of Conformity and comprehensive Instructions, including for installation and assembly.
+In addition to meeting the requirements of the Supply of Machinery (Safety) Regulations 2008, such factory made building construction products may also come within scope of the Construction Product Regulations.
+In this case the factory manufacturer takes full responsibility for the product's conformity assessment under all relevant product legislation, and whoever installs it takes responsibility for safe installation according to the manufacturer's instructions (as required by Section 3 or section 6(3) of the Health & Safety at Work etc Act 1974).

-An agitator, consisting of just a motor and impeller but without guarding, intended for stirring the contents of a tank, may be placed on the market by its manufacturer as partly completed machinery intended for incorporation under a Declaration of Incorporation (so without CE marking, but with installation instructions).
+An agitator, consisting of just a motor and impeller but without guarding, intended for stirring the contents of a tank, may be placed on the market by its manufacturer as partly completed machinery intended for incorporation under a Declaration of Incorporation, (it must be accompanied by assembly instructions).
 Only when that agitator is installed with other equipment, such as inside a tank, is it able to function fully as a machine.
-At the point when the agitator is fitted on the tank and connected to a power source it will come into service and must then meet all relevant requirements of the Machinery Directive, as implemented by the Supply of Machinery (Safety) Regulations 2008, including CE marking.
+At the point when the agitator is fitted on the tank and connected to a power source it will come into service and must then meet all relevant requirements of the Supply of Machinery (Safety) Regulations 2008, including appropriate marking and labelling.
 The person undertaking this work becomes the "machine" manufacturer and responsible for the safety and conformity of the complete machine assembly.

 For the purposes of conformity assessment and the technical file a notional limit will exist as to where the "machine" stops and non-machinery pipework/tank continues.
 This will usually be fairly obvious and should for clarity be defined in the technical file in each case.
 For example, where the machine with its moving parts affects the entire tank clearly the area defined as "machinery" will be greater than if just mounted within external pipework on the side of a tank where there is no access to dangerous moving parts from within the tank.
 What matters is that risk has been controlled.
-But, if for example, a complete pump is fitted and only needs a simple connection to a tank's pipework, it may be considered as a machine in its own right and need to be CE marked by the pump manufacturer and come with it’s own Declaration of Conformity.
+But, if for example, a complete pump is fitted and only needs a simple connection to a tank's pipework, it may be considered as a machine in its own right and need to be appropriately marked and labelled by the pump manufacturer and come with its own Declaration of Conformity.

 A similar situation may exist with other types of equipment such as pressure vessels or equipment for use in potentially explosive atmospheres when attached to or combined with other equipment or machinery.
 There will be notional limits to the extent of the pressure system or potentially explosive zone that need to be taken into account in the conformity assessment of these products.

-The Machinery Directive 2006/42/EC applies to assemblies of machines as well as to individual complete machines where they are:
+The Supply of Machinery (Safety) Regulations 2008 apply to assemblies of machines as well as to individual complete machines where they are:

 A group of machines that are connected to each other but where each machine functions independently of the others is not considered to be an assembly of machinery in the above sense.

 The definition of assemblies of machinery does not cover a complete industrial plant consisting of a considerable number of machines, assemblies of machinery and other equipment originating from different manufacturers.
-However, for the application of the Machinery Directive, such large installations can usually be divided into sections which may be considered as assemblies of machinery.
+However, for the application of the Supply of Machinery (Safety) Regulations 2008, such large installations can usually be divided into sections which may be considered as assemblies of machinery.
 For example, raw material unloading and reception equipment - processing equipment - packaging and loading equipment.
 In that case, any risks created by the interfaces with the other sections of the plant must be covered by the installation instructions.
-Other product supply Directives may also apply to other parts of industrial plant.
+Other product supply legislation may also apply to other parts of industrial plant.

-The person constituting an assembly of machinery is considered as the manufacturer of the assembly of machinery and is responsible for ensuring that the assembly as a whole complies with the health and safety requirements of the Machinery Directive.
+The person constituting an assembly of machinery is considered as the manufacturer of the assembly of machinery and is responsible for ensuring that the assembly as a whole complies with the health and safety requirements of the Supply of Machinery (Safety) Regulations 2008, including conformity marking.
 In some cases, the manufacturer of the assembly of machinery is also the manufacturer of the constituent units.
 However, more frequently, the constituent units are placed on the market by other manufacturers, either as complete machinery that could also operate independently or as partly completed machinery.
-If the units concerned are placed on the market as complete machinery they must bear the CE marking and be accompanied by a Declaration of Conformity.
-If they are placed on the market as partly completed machinery, they must not bear the CE marking but must be accompanied by a Declaration of Incorporation and assembly instructions.
+If the units concerned are placed on the market as complete machinery they must bear the appropriate conformity marking and be accompanied by a Declaration of Conformity.
+If they are placed on the market as partly completed machinery, they must be accompanied by a Declaration of Incorporation and assembly instructions.

 The Declaration of Conformity for complete machines and the Declaration of Incorporation and the assembly instructions for partly completed machinery incorporated into the assembly of machinery must be included in the technical file for the assembly of machinery.
 The technical file for the assembly of machinery must also document any modifications that have been made to the constituent units when incorporating them into the assembly.
 The responsibility of the person manufacturing the line does not extend to the design of the individual machines and partly complete machines, provided they have checked that:

-The Machinery Directive applies to machinery when it is first placed on the market and put into service in the EU.
+The Supply of Machinery (Safety) Regulations 2008 apply to machinery when it is first placed on the market and or put into service (where not placed on the market).
 This is, in general, new machinery.
 For machinery in service (used at work), the employer must ensure that the conformity and safety of the machinery is maintained throughout its working life (Regulation 10 of PUWER).
 In some cases, one or more of the constituent units of existing assemblies of machinery may be replaced by new units, or new units may be added to an existing assembly of machinery.
-The question arises as to whether an assembly of machinery comprising new and existing units is, as a whole, subject to the Machinery Directive.
-It is, but the precise effect of this will vary in each particular case, but some general guidance on this is given in the European Commission Guide to the Machinery Directive (see paragraph 39).
+The question arises as to whether an assembly of machinery comprising new and existing units is, as a whole, subject to the Supply of Machinery (Safety) Regulations 2008.
+It must be assessed on a case by case basis, with the priority that risks, existing and any new risks created by the modifications, are properly managed for health and safety.
 However, it is clear that where a new machine is added to an assembly you do not have to re-assess those other machines in the assembly which are not affected in any way.

-A number of product supply Directives may apply alongside each other to all or parts of industrial plant.
+A number of product legislation may apply alongside each other to all or parts of industrial plant.
 For example a chemical processing facility or biomass energy/heat generating plant may include:

-In addition to determining the "boundaries" of the application of any specific Directive (eg where does the "machine" end when it is part of a large fixed plant installation), there will be a need to analyse, and record in the various technical documentation, the application of all relevant Directives that may apply to the various constituent parts of the plant, particularly the interfaces between Directives.
+In addition to determining the "boundaries" of the application of any specific product legislation (eg where does the "machine" end when it is part of a large fixed plant installation), there will be a need to analyse, and record in the various technical documentation, the application of all relevant product legislation that may apply to the various constituent parts of the plant, particularly the interfaces between legislation.

-Furthermore, significant parts of industrial plant may be out of scope of any of the product supply Directives yet have a bearing on how the Directives are met.
+Furthermore, significant parts of industrial plant may be out of scope of any of the specific product supply legislation yet have a bearing on how this legislation is met.
 These will include the environmental landscape, buildings and structures.
 The design and layout of such "parts" may affect the classification of hazardous zones under DSEAR and therefore the selection of equipment supplied under ATEX for use in hazardous zones.
-There may also be important duties under national legislation (eg the Construction, Design and Management or Pressure Systems Regulations) which relate to the planning, design and construction of industrial plant that will need to be considered alongside compliance with product supply Directives.
+There may also be important duties under national legislation (eg the Construction, Design and Management or Pressure Systems Regulations) which relate to the planning, design and construction of industrial plant.